Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Methods

 \subsection{Normalizing flow architectures}

-An NF is a distribution defined as a transformation of a simple distribution $p_Z$ into a complex distribution $p_X$ with a bijection $f$.
-Sampling from an NF is equivalent to sampling $z \sim p_Z$ and transforming the sample with $x = f^{-1}(z)$, while $\log p_X$ is computed as:
+An NF is a distribution $Q$ defined as a transformation of a simple distribution $Z$ with a bijection $f$. $f$ is typically parameterized by deep neural networks. $Z$ is typically a multivariate standard normal distribution in referenced works.
+We also use $Z = N(0, I)$ in this paper.
+Sampling $x \sim Q$ is equivalent to sampling $z \sim Z$ and transforming the sample with $x = f^{-1}(z)$.
+The log density $\log q$ of an NF $Q$ is computed as:

-This expression is similar to Equation~\ref{eqn:neutra}, which maps the target distribution to a transformed target via a bijection $f$.
-The bijection is most commonly parameterized by deep neural networks.
+where $p_Z$ is the density of $Z$.
+This expression is similar to Equation~\ref{eqn:neutra}.
 The difference is in our base distribution and intended use: Equation~\ref{eqn:neutra} transforms the target log density into a density that is easier to sample.
 Equation~\ref{eqn:nf-log-density} transforms a simple distribution into a complex one that acts as a global proposal distribution or whose bijection $f$ preconditions a target density. \cite{papamakarios_normalizing_2022} reviewed a large number of NF architectures, all defined using Equation~\ref{eqn:nf-log-density}, and identified three main NF families with different approaches to constructing $f$.
 We describe these families in the following subsections and list the architectures we investigate.